Healthcare Conversational AI: A Revolution From Texts to Voice Chats

 ➡ “You can drink plenty of fluids, rest and take fever-reducing medicine like acetaminophen.
 If symptoms get worse, you should have to see a doctor.”

 Healthcare conversational AI comes in different forms, each is made for performing a specific task.
-Some chatbots help with symptoms, while others focus on mental health or scheduling.
+Some tools help with symptoms, while others focus on mental health, record keeping, scheduling or other administrative tasks.
 Here are the main types:

 1. Symptom Checker Chatbots